FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Orndorf, Orndorff, Orndorfer, Orndorrfer and others.

 This web page shows only a small excerpt of our Orndorff research.
-Another 151 words (11 lines of text) covering the years 1862 and 1927 are included under the topic Early Orndorff History in all our PDF Extended History products.
+Another 151 words (11 lines of text) covering the years 1862 and 1927 are included under the topic Early Orndorff History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Orndorff Notables in all our PDF Extended History products.
+More information is included under the topic Early Orndorff Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: